MrinalBhoumick/stock-prediction-ci-cd-ec2/README.md

 ---

-Feel free to customize this `README.md` file further based on your specific project details, additional features, or any other relevant information you'd like to include!
+Feel free to adjust the instructions or add more details specific to your project as needed.
+This setup ensures that users can create a clean environment with all dependencies installed before running the application.